derviselisee/Enterprise-Security-and-Monitoring-Lab/README.md

 This test validated the entire setup.
 The LAN configuration, DHCP services, DNS settings, SD WAN routing, firewall rules, and monitoring tools all worked together exactly as intended.

-## 6-Deploying Windows Server for Active Directory, LDAP, and FSSO
+## 6-Deploying Windows Server for Active Directory

 A-I deployed a Windows Server virtual machine because it plays a central role in any enterprise network.